quotient-im/gtad/README.md

 ## Setting up and building
 The source code is hosted at [GitHub](https://github.com/KitsuneRal/gtad/).
 Tags starting with `v` represent released versions; `rc` mark release candidates.
+Do remember to use `--recursive` or update submodules after checking out - the project has external dependencies taken in as submodules (this may change in the future).

 ### Pre-requisites
 - a Linux, OSX or Windows system (desktop versions tried; Ubuntu Touch is known